TestMyQt/Qt-CreatorTMC/README.md

 - [`quazip`](https://github.com/TestMyQt/quazip/tree/eeb61805596a83fd8a97f542f48430485330217a)
 - [`zlib`](https://github.com/madler/zlib/tree/cacf7f1d4e3d44d871b605da3b647f07d718623f)

-### Environment variables:

-To set environment variables in Qt Creator, go to Projects Mode -> Build -> Build Environment
+Project can be opened in Qt Creator.
+To configure the build target, set the following environment variables:

 - `QTC_BUILD` your Qt Creator build
 - `QTC_SOURCE` your Qt Creator sources
 - `BUILD_OUTPUT_PATH` where the shared library file will be located.
 If not set, will install to `QTC_BUILD` dir.

+To set environment variables in Qt Creator, go to Projects Mode -> Build -> Build Environment

 ## Linux
 - Debug build `qmake -spec linux-g++ CONFIG+=debug`